google-ai-edge/ai-edge-torch/ai_edge_torch/generative/quantize/README.md

 In the current release, the following schemes are supported:

-* Dynamic range quantization: FP32 activations, INT8 weights, and integer computation
+* Dynamic INT8 quantization: FP32 activations, INT8 weights, and integer computation
-* Weight-only quantization: FP32 activations, INT8 weights, and floating point computation
+* Weight-only INT8 quantization: FP32 activations, INT8 weights, and floating point computation
 * FP16 quantization: FP16 weights, FP32 activations and floating point computation for all ops
+* Dynamic INT4 blockwise quantization: FP32 activations, INT4 weights, and integer computation

-These correspond to the available recipes in `quant_recipes.py`.
+ Available preset recipes in [`quant_recipes.py`](./quant_recipes.py).

+When using command line, recipes can be specified using strings listed in [`converter.py`](../utilities/converter.py).

+For a more concrete example, please see [gemma3](../examples/gemma3/README.md)

+### Notes on blockwise quantization
+* When blockwise quantization is used, the last dimension of the weight is sliced into blocks of the specific sizes.
+* Each block will have its own scale & zero point.
+* The smallest block size supported is 32.
+* The last dimension shape must also be divisible by the block size specified by users.
+* Smaller block sizes are expected to give better model quality, but the model would be bigger and run slower.
+* Bigger block sizes are expected to be faster and produce smaller model, but give worse model quality.

 ## Advanced usage